Overview of Platelet Disorders

 In thrombocytopenia, there are many causes of decreased numbers of platelets.
 Causes are generally divided into those involving decreased production of platelets and those involving increased destruction or loss of platelets.

 In platelet dysfunction, people have the correct number of platelets, but the platelets do not function normally.

 Bleeding in the skin may be the first sign of a low platelet count or platelet dysfunction.
-Many tiny red dots (petechiae) often appear in the skin on the lower legs, and minor injuries may cause black-and-blue bruises (ecchymoses).
+Many tiny red dots (petechiae) often appear in the skin on the lower legs, and minor injuries (including needlesticks) may cause black-and-blue bruises (ecchymoses or purpura).
 The gums may bleed, and blood may appear in the stool or urine.
 Menstrual periods or nosebleeds may be unusually heavy.
 The lower the platelet count, the more severe the symptoms.

-People with too many platelets may have the same signs of bleeding as people with too few platelets.
+People with too many platelets may have the same signs of bleeding as people with too few platelets because a very high number of platelets can absorb enough of an important clotting factor (a protein found in blood that works with platelets to help the blood clot ) to cause bleeding.
 However, some people instead have symptoms caused by abnormal blood clots.
-People may have a swollen leg from a blood clot in a vein in their leg, or numbness and weakness because of a blood clot in their brain causing a stroke.
+For example, people may have a swollen leg from a blood clot in a vein in their leg, or they may have numbness and weakness because of a blood clot in their brain causing a stroke.

 Doctors can diagnose many platelet disorders by a simple blood test (a complete blood count [CBC]) to measure the number of platelets.

 Special tests may be needed to diagnose platelet dysfunction.